Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Computing Scores with Reachable Sets

-We present an alternative procedure that can be used to enumerate a complete reachable set in \cref{Alg::ReachableSetEnumeration} to enumerate $\Rjset{\xp}{j}$.
-This procedure can only be applied to construct a reachable set for features that are discrete and whose downstream features are also discrete.
-The algorithm enumerates reachable points for a feature $j$ by repeatedly solving the discrete optimization problem:
+\paragraph{Enumeration} We present a procedure to enumerate a reachable set $\Rjset{\xp}{j}$ in \cref{Alg::ReachableSetEnumeration} for discrete features with deterministic downstream effects.
+Given the action set, which encodes all actionability constraints (including deterministic downstream effects), the procedure enumerates reachable points for feature $j$ by repeatedly solving the following discrete optimization problem:

-for each $\vb \in \tilde{V}_j(\xp)$ (\cref{AlgStep::EnumInterv}). $\tilde{V}_j(\xp)$ is a superset of $\Vjset{\xp}{j}$ (i.e., $\Vjset{\xp}{j} \subseteq \tilde{V}_j(\xp)$), where it contains possibly infeasible interventions.
-Generally, we can deduce $\tilde{V}_j(\xp)$ from feature bounds and monotonicity constraints.
-We formulate $\find{\xp, \vb, \runningaset}$ as a mixed-integer program that we update at each iteration with a ``no good constraint'' to remove previous solutions (\cref{AlgStep::RemoveAction}).
-We store each of the enumerated actions into $\Rjset{\xp}{j}$, which can be used to calculate exact responsiveness scores.
-The procedure adapts a method used to enumerate a complete reachable set for all features in \citet{kothari2024prediction}, and is more tractable as we only enumerate single-feature interventions and their downstream effects.
+We formulate $\find{\xp, \runningaset}$ as a mixed-integer program, and update it at each iteration with a ``no good'' constraint to remove previous optima in \cref{AlgStep::RemoveAction} (see \cref{Appendix::FindMIP} for exact formulation).
+We use each action to add a reachable point to $\Rjset{\xp}{j}$ and use the final set to calculate \emph{exact} responsiveness scores.
+We adapt a method to enumerate the reachable set for all features from \citet{kothari2024prediction}, but is more tractable as we only enumerate points that can we can attain through interventions on each feature.

 \paragraph{Extensions} [2]{\mu^\textrm{robust}_{#2}({#1})} [2]{\mu^\textrm{cost}_{#2}({#1})}